Top blog articles

 3. Energy efficiency

-Furthermore, LED lights do not contain mercury or emit harmful UV rays.
+Furthermore, LED light bulbs and tubes do not contain mercury or emit harmful UV rays.
 Also, they are much safer in small spaces as they do not give off too much heat.

 While shopping for the best energy saver lighting system for your garage, choose ones with the Energy Star certification.